-- ▶ Provided to students and parents, along with information on how to appropriately interpret scores and reports, within three weeks of receipt of test scores by the LEA - ▶ Made available to educators for use in improving their instruction - ► Maintained according to LEA policies and procedures
+- Provided to students and parents, along with information on how to appropriately interpret scores and reports, within three weeks of receipt of test scores by the LEA. - ► Provided to parents of students in first, second, and third grades; the Acadience Reading and Acadience Math results by (a) October 30; (b) February 28; and (c) June 30. - ▶ Made available to educators for use in improving their instruction. - ► Maintained according to LEA policies and procedures.